gjaerk/Capstone/README.md

 Python Version 2.7

-In order to run the code the following library imports are required:
+In order to run the code the following external library imports are required:
 1. Brewery (https://pythonhosted.org/brewery/)
-2. US_States (converts state codes to numbers)
+2. US_States.py (converts state codes to numbers)

 The Lending Club data used for the visualisation and modelling has to been based on the following:
 1. Loan1.zip